lu-w/topllet/README.md

 This means that if `x` is answered by the individual `a`, `y` can not be mapped to `a` anymore.
 This behavior can be changed by adding the `-e` flag.

-Use the `-v` flag to get some more feedback during computation.
-Even more granular control can be applied by setting a `logging.properties`, as explained in the top-level `README.md`.

 ## Even More Examples

 Besides the simple example from above, there are also more complex examples.